ivy-llc/ivy/docs/partial_source/contributing.rst

 intended to define a subset of required function behaviour.
 The standard can be freely extended, as we are doing here.

 As for the other arguments in the example above, :code:`dtype` and :code:`dev` do not need to be added to all methods, these are just examples.
 These should be added to all creation methods though.
+Note that for both of these, the type is a :code:`Union` including :code:`str`.
+This is because, in order to remain fully framework agnostic, Ivy accepts string representations of devices and data types, such as :code:`"int32"`, :code:`"float32"`, :code:`"bool"`, :code:`"cpu"`, :code:`"gpu0"`, :code:`"gpu2"` etc.

 All functions which adhere to the `Array API`_ standard should be placed in the submodule :code:`ivy.functional.ivy.array_api`, and should also be placed in the correct file in alignment with the categories used in the standard.